ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 ### Windows setup

-On Windows we must first install an X windows server application to allow the cluster to forward the GUI information to your local system.
+On Windows, we must first install an X windows server application to allow the cluster to forward the GUI information to your local system.
 For Windows, we will use an application called Xming to accomplish this.
 [Download Xming here](http://www.straightrunning.com/XmingNotes/).

 #### For PuTTY users